Planning and Environment

 - Rights of way

-The team is the leading authority on planning issues and recently published the Second Edition of Cornerstone on the Planning Court.
-The book provides a detailed review and analysis of the work of the Planning Court, as well as a practical and tactical guide to planning judicial review and related statutory challenges.
+Our members produce a leading planning text book: Cornerstone on the Planning Court (now in its second edition) which provides a detailed review and analysis of the work of the Planning Court, as well as a practical and tactical guide to planning judicial review and related statutory challenges.

 News